 Extra working day Unpaid

-If your not a clock based employee and on a fixed wage, your going to find yourself working one extra day this year unpaid.
+If your not a clock-based employee and on a fixed wage, you’re going to find yourself working one extra day this year unpaid.
 The mirror reported on this issue citing BrightHR Chief executive Alan Price

 “A typical year typically contains 52 weeks plus one day, but, thanks to the extra day in February, leap years have 52 weeks and two days”